-

 Confessions of a Sports Parent: Sports Wounds

-(This is the second part of the series, it might be helpful to read the first here) We have all heard flight attendants say to adults and caregivers, especially parents, to be sure to apply your oxygen mask first before helping others.
-The thought, of course, is if you run out of oxygen yourself, you can’t help anyone else with theirs, especially children.
+(This is the second part of the series; it might be helpful to read the first here) We have all heard flight attendants tell adults and caregivers, especially parents, to apply their oxygen masks before helping others.
+The idea, of course, is that if you run out of oxygen yourself, you can’t help anyone else with theirs, especially children.
 That is a good image for me when I try to stay balanced as a sports parent.
 When I find myself out of balance, it usually happens when my old sports wounds, fears, or anxieties rear their ugly heads.
-I refer to these things as my shadows.…
+I refer to these things as my shadows.
+Consequently, when I watch…

 Confessions of a Sports Parent: Sports Balance

-We know there is no rule book for those of us who are parents.
-We learn on the fly, with many cultural influences affecting our decisions and values.
-Not to mention our personal history, both positive and negative.
+We know there is no rule book for parents.
+We learn on the fly, and many cultural influences affect our decisions and values, not to mention our personal history, both positive and negative.
 Furthermore, for those of us who have children playing sports, the same premise exists…there isn’t a rule book, yet the same influences exist.
-Gone are the days of signing up at your local league, and you play a season for just that team alone.
+Gone are the days of signing up at your local league and you play a season for just that team alone.
 The rise of travel and specialization has changed the landscape of youth sports.
-As a result, most of us are trying to navigate an ever-changing world of youth…
+As a result, most of us are trying to navigate an ever-changing world of youth sports to ensure our children…

 Two Choices

-Watching my two boys climb rocks a few weeks ago in Maine brought a profound sense of gratitude and reflection.
-Grateful to be their father.
-Reflective because I tried to understand how they see the world, specifically me, as their father, something I must admit I rarely ever think about.
+Watching my two boys climb rocks in Maine a few weeks ago brought profound gratitude and reflection.
+I was grateful to be their father and reflective because I tried to understand how they see the world, specifically me, as their father, something I rarely think about.
 As adults, our lives, rightly so, are filled with significant responsibilities, so it is difficult to stop and see the perspective that our children have towards us.
-As a parent, we do what we do, day in and day out, and rarely think about the impact our presence has on our children.
-We are the caregivers, the ones in charge,…
+As parents, we do what we do, day in and day out, and rarely think about our presence’s impact on our children.
+We are the caregivers in charge, and we are certainly not their friends, at least…

 Let’s Dance

 I have not done much dancing of late.
-I’m afraid my days of getting down doing the running man or moonwalk have passed by.
+My days of getting down doing the running man or moonwalk have passed.
 That said, I couldn’t help but dance this week to a different tune.
-There is no secret how these times have been mentally taxing for so many of us.
+There is no secret how these times have been mentally taxing for many of us.
 No role, occupation, or vocation has been spared.
 This week, we got some bad news regarding the health of one of our sons.
-Nothing serious, but heartbreaking for him nonetheless, as it will most likely prevent him from participating in his favorite sport for the foreseeable future.
+It is nothing serious, but it is heartbreaking for him nonetheless, as it will most likely prevent him from participating in his favorite sport for the foreseeable future.
 A participation that has been so critical for the mental…

 Hard To Be Human

-It’s well documented that the pandemic has brought to the surface many challenges for millions of people around the globe.
+It’s well-documented that the pandemic has brought many challenges to the surface for millions of people around the globe.
 Not only physical illness but loneliness and isolation have sparked a wave of mental illness as well.
 The pandemic has affected all of us in some way.
 Like so many things in life, although the struggles we face are felt by many, they are unique.
 In other words, our experiences and struggles are our own.
-The pandemic for us has been about navigating being home with two school-aged boys every day for almost a year.
-On the one hand, I have loved it because I know this is a time…
+For us, the pandemic has been about navigating being home with two school-aged boys every day for almost a year.
+On the one hand, I loved it because I knew this was a time we would…

 A Stomping Joy